RyanFrantz/ryanfrantz.github.io/readme.markdown

 Most of my updates are in the fonts (I'm using the OpenSans family) and CSS that I shamelessly took from Holman's site that I liked
 (and didn't see in the CSS of this project!).

+Oh, BTW, this content is the source for [www.ryanfrantz.com](http://www.ryanfrantz.com).